servactory/servactory.com/docs/guide/attributes/input.md

 ## Usage

-The use of the attributes included in the service is done through the `inputs` method or its `inp` alias.
+The use of the attributes included in the service is done through the `inputs` method.

 ```ruby
 class UsersService::Create < ApplicationService::Base